 In addition, the chapter holds a virtual presentation on a variety of wildlife and conservation topics via Zoom Webinar.
 These are also open to the public and are held on the first Thursday of of the second month of each quarter (Feb., May, Aug., Nov.).
 See the Calendar for details.

-The wildlife priorities of the South Wake Conservationists:
+The goals of the South Wake Conservationists: